lgruenewald/martini_daemon/docs/reference.md

   - Note: for the slowest reaction, `absolute_rate` = `observed_rate`, therefore this probability will be 100% (unless `max_absolute_rate` is smaller)
   - for every other reaction, `observed_rate` is bigger than `absolute_rate`, by a factor that estimates the relative frequency of geometry conditions becoming true between the two reactions

-# Reporters

-- for each:
-  - API + if helper present, its API
-  - output format

-# Helpers

-- for each:
-  - API
-  - explanation

-# OpenMM and Martini Daemon
+# Martini Daemon and Martini

-- currently implemented subset of Martini
+Currently, Martini Daemon implements a subset of what is possible in Gromacs topology input files.
+It is the hope, that most of the things relevant for Martini simulations are supported.
+Common things required for All Atom simulations are not supported.
+However, even with Martini simulations, there are common missing things, and there are some gotchas, some of which are described here.

 ## Periodic boundary condition

 The OpenMM FAQ describes how OpenMM handles periodic boundary conditions at https://github.com/openmm/openmm/wiki/Frequently-Asked-Questions.
 This is not quite true for Martini Daemon simulations.

-TODO
+This is how Martini Daemon handles the periodic boundary condition:

+- Bonds, angles, etc. all have the usesPeriodicBoundaryCondition set to True, therefore they can be split in the input geometry file across the PBC.
+- Internally, OpenMM lets things "flow" out of the periodic box, but this is not a problem - during reactions, there is no PBC whole step required for e.g. bonds, since all the forces are pbc aware.
+- Contraints and Vsites are not possible to make PBC aware in OpenMM, so they are fixed from the start of the simulation, and it is assumed that the input geometry file does not contain constraints and vsites split across the PBC.
+- All particles are put back within the PBC box on their own when writing output geometries (xtc/gro), the user should PBC whole it themselves if required (using e.g. mdvwhole).

 # Limitations

-The number of particles cannot be changed during reactions.
+- The number of particles cannot be changed during reactions.

-Constraints and virtual sites cannot be created or removed during reactions.
+- Constraints and virtual sites cannot be created or removed during reactions.
 Cannot be created because of periodic boundary conditions inside openmm.
 In theory to support adding, the molecules would need to be made whole across the pbc first.
 To support removal, the indexing would need to be kept track of too.
 Currently the parameters for them also cannot be changed, as parameter changes are done using removal and readding currently.

-Fragments that overlap can't react.
+- Fragments that overlap can't react.

-There is no checking for duplicate exclusions created between two particles during reactions.
+- There is no checking for duplicate exclusions created between two particles during reactions.
 If a reaction adds an exclusion (or a bond that excludes) during a reaction between two atoms that are already excluded (possibly through a bond), OpenMM will raise an